This homemade soap for kids is a great way to encourage little ones to wash their hands!

 Prising the soap shapes off the plate was a little tricky, so a small metal spatula came in handy.
 When the soap shapes have completely dried they can be placed in a container beside the sink, all ready for use!

-We made these ones for my son unscented, but of course it is super easy to add a few drops of your child’s favourite extract or oil.
+We made these ones for my son unscented, but of course it is super easy to add a few drops of your child’s favorite extract or oil.
 My mother made some pretty green soap flowers in a silicone mold with some added peppermint extract.

 These would make lovely gifts or party favours!